Hebrew riddles: Solomon and the Queen of Sheba

 The early medieval Aramaic Targum Sheni also contains three riddles posed by the Queen to Solomon.

-In the Middle Ages
+In medieval verse

 Under the influence of Arabic literature in medieval al-Andalus, there was a flourishing of literary Hebrew riddles in verse during the Middle Ages.
 Dunash ben Labrat (920-990), credited with transposing Arabic metres into Hebrew, composed a number of riddles, firmly rooted, like folk-riddles, in describing everyday, physical objects.
 His diwan includes a twenty-line poem comprising ten riddles, one of which runs: